SylvainMontagny/LoRaBAC/README.md

 * The **"noDownlink"** strategie
     -
     * with this strategie no action is taken.
-    * Use this strategie if some downlink object are needed for a downlink but their values never change
+    * Use this strategie if you want to see the objects on the BACnet network but won't change their value